Morisco: International relations

-Spanish spies reported that the Ottoman Emperor Selim II was planning to attack Malta in the Mediterranean below Sicily, and from there advance to Spain.
+Spanish spies reported that the Ottoman Emperor Selim II was planning to attack Malta, and from there advance to Spain.
 It was reported Selim wanted to incite an uprising among Spanish Moriscos.
 In addition, "some four thousand Turks and Berbers had come into Spain to fight alongside the insurgents in the Alpujarras", a region near Granada and an obvious military threat.
 "The excesses committed on both sides were without equal in the experience of contemporaries; it was the most savage war to be fought in Europe that century."
 After the Castilian forces defeated the Islamic insurgents, they expelled some eighty thousand Moriscos from the Granada Province.
 Most settled elsewhere in Castile.
 The 'Alpujarras Uprising' hardened the attitude of the monarchy.
 As a consequence, the Spanish Inquisition increased prosecution and persecution of Moriscos after the uprising.